 CoreLogic implemented its new CoreScore credit scoring model at the end of March.
-The CoreScore consists of 2 parts: The first is a report consisting of data that may not have appeared in conventional credit reports compiled by the top three credit bureaus (Experian, Equifax, and TransUnion).
+The CoreScore consists of 2 parts.
+The first is a report consisting of data that may not have appeared in conventional credit reports compiled by the top three credit bureaus (Experian, Equifax, and TransUnion).
 The second consists of a composite score based on the data in the CoreScore Credit Report combined with traditional credit bureau data and scores.

 Fast forward a few years later...
-You and your spouse are back on your feet and would like to purchase a home again (presumably one that is worth what you will owe on it).
+You and your spouse are back on your feet.
+Moreover, you would like to purchase a home again (presumably one that is worth what you will owe on it).
 Because you recently went through foreclosure, your credit is too weak to obtain a mortgage.
-Your spouse gets a copy of her credit reports from the top 3 credit bureaus and it shows that her score is in the 700s (usually high enough to qualify for a proper mortgage).
+Your spouse gets a copy of her credit reports from the top 3 credit bureaus.
+It shows that her score is in the 700s (usually high enough to qualify for a proper mortgage).
 However, when the lender pulls the CoreScore report, she may be rejected based on the public record showing that she has been sued in a foreclosure action.
 In the aftermath of the housing crisis, this type of scenario may become increasingly common.

-If you uncover an item that is being improperly included on the report, you may dispute the item by notifying CoreLogic by phone or mail.
+If you uncover an item that is being improperly included in the report, you may dispute the item.
+Do this by notifying CoreLogic by phone or mail.
 Under the requirements of § 622 of the FCRA, CoreLogic must investigate disputes.

 And, they must update your file within 30-45 days if they determine that the item is being reported incorrectly.

 If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
 Or, send an e-mail to email@example.com, or complete the contact form below.